37 Weeks Pregnant: The 37th Week Of Pregnancy

-Even though by the end of this week your baby is considered full term, it is still better in most situations for the baby to remain in the womb until he/she signals that he/she is ready to come out.
-If your baby has not turned and is not in the head down position, you should begin talking with your health care provider and partner regarding the various options that are available.
+Even though your baby is considered full term after this week, it is still better in most situations for the baby to remain in the womb until ready.
+If your baby is not in the head down position, you should talk with your health care provider and partner regarding the various options that are available.

-There are several ways that babies can be turned.
-There are both natural techniques and medical techniques.
-Remember that breech presentations occur in about 1 in 25 full-term births.
-For more information regarding breech presentation and turning your baby please see breech births.*
+There are several methods to help babies turn, including both natural and medical techniques.
+For more information regarding breech presentation and turning your baby, please see breech births.

 Pregnancy Week 37: What should you plan for this week?

-You should be finishing up childbirth classes and taking care of any other preparations for the baby.
-Make sure your bags are packed, and you may want to try a test run to the hospital just to be on the safe side.
+You should be finishing up childbirth classes and taking care of any other preparations for your baby.
+Make sure your bags are packed, and you may want to practice driving to the hospital just to be on the safe side.

 Tips for making your pregnancy better:

 Basically you are in a waiting game from this point on.
-However, just because you do not know when the big day will come, this does not mean that you cannot prepare now.
+However, just because you do not know when the big day will come, this does not mean you cannot prepare now.
 If there are any last minute preparations that need to be completed before the arrival of your baby, now is a good time to finish these up.
-Some women also like to make sure that things are in order, such as the house or apartment being clean.
+Some women also like to make sure things are in order, including cleaning the house or apartment.

-When you first arrive back at home with the baby, things can be quite chaotic.
-To better prepare yourself for this transition, it can be a good idea to have a supply of take-out menus available so that a quick dinner can be ordered.
-Maybe you love to cook and prepare several meals that can be frozen and eaten once you and the baby are back at home.
+When you first arrive back at home with your baby, life may feel quite chaotic.
+To better prepare yourself for this transition, it can be a good idea to have a supply of take-out menus available so a quick dinner can be ordered.
+Maybe you love to cook and can prepare several meals that can be frozen and eaten once you and the baby are back at home.

 Pregnancy Week 37: Tips for mom’s partner: